Search

-Tai Chi – A Gateway into the Soul
+Tai Chi – A Gateway Into The Soul

-spiritual tai chiThe vast majority of people on earth look for something beyond the physical plane, and many religions of the world aim at achieving such a feat.
+The vast majority of people on earth look for something beyond the mere physical plane, and many religions of the world aim at achieving such a feat.
 Scores of people see church, prayer, and the reading of a holy text to be avenues to reach enlightened spirituality, but is this the only way?

 Traditional Tai Chi is not the type of martial art you see in movies where a character like Jackie Chan fends off 20 foes; rather, it is focused on the spiritual and mental development of a person, not simply one’s raw physical ability.
 The health benefits of regular practice transcend what one would normally assume, and the mental empowerment achieved helps to reinforce people’s self-esteems and confidence.